A Short, Deep History of the Bluff Valley

 A century later, the pendulum of social importance swung to the south side of the river to a site known as Dance Plaza.
 A large rectangular room, or “dance plaza,” is the main feature on the site.
 Nearby, a pair of large boulders tower over the plaza.
 At the base of these enormous boulders, which are festooned with petroglyphs, are two large deeply pecked holes, perhaps representations of the Puebloan sipapu or place of emergence.
 Unexcavated, the site falls under the jurisdiction and protection of the Navajo Nation.

-By the late 1000s, a powerful new cultural sensibility swept across the Mesa Verde region, which includes the canyon-rich landscapes of southeastern Utah.
+The Mesa Verde region includes the canyon-rich landscapes of southeastern Utah.
 Deriving from New Mexico, this “Chacoan Phenomenon” featured bold architectural elements: great houses, great kivas, and roads.
 Bluff Valley’s social center was relocated to the north side of the river onto a hilltop that overlooks the entire valley.
 This new community center, the Bluff Great House site, included a multi-story masonry great house and an enormous subterranean great kiva.
 Archaeological research suggests that the site remained in use for about 200 years.
 The site itself was the southern terminus of an extensive network of great houses and prehistoric roads that stretched from the San Juan River to the foot of the Abajo Mountains in the north.
 By the mid-1,200s, this great alliance had fallen apart, and the Puebloan people moved south to inhabit the landscapes of the Rio Grande, the Zuni Mountains, and the Hopi Mesas.

 –Written by Jonathan Till